-How to Set Up a Private Docker Registry with Linode Kubernetes Engine and Object Storage
+How to Set Up a Docker Registry with LKE and Object Storage

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.